cschladetsch/Pyro/Readme.md

 ## Overview

-**Note: The build is only failing due to some experimental tests that intend to fail.
+**Note: The build is only failing because of iussues with appveyor and submodules which this library uses.
 The actual code builds fine.**

 *Pyro* is a cross-platform collection of .Net libraries supporting object persistence, networking, and a coroutine micro-kernel.